permitio/permit-prisma/README.md

   - `permitConfig.pdp` is the URL of the Permit Policy Decision Point service.
 For local development, it defaults to `http://localhost:7766`.
 For production with Permit's cloud PDP, this will be automatically configured when using your API token.
   - `permitConfig.debug` (optional): Set to `true` to enable detailed logging from the Permit SDK.
 - `enableAutomaticChecks` (default: `false`): **Critical setting** that enables permission enforcement.
 If set to `true`, the extension will automatically check permissions for all Prisma operations and block unauthorized actions.
 If `false`, you'll need to handle permission checks manually using methods like `prisma.$permit.check()` or `prisma.$permit.enforceCheck()`.
 This must be enabled for `enableAutoSync` and `enableDataFiltering` to work.
-- `accessControlModel` (required for optimal behavior): Specifies which permission model you're using: Role-Based (`"rbac"`), Attribute-Based (`"abac"`), or Relationship-Based (`"rebac"`).
-This setting is crucial as it determines:
-  - How permission checks are formatted
-  - What data is included in permission requests
-  - How resource instances are synchronized with Permit.io

-  While the extension will default to basic RBAC behavior if not specified, you should **always set this explicitly** to match your Permit.io policy configuration for correct operation.

-  Examples:
-  - Set to `"rbac"` if using simple role-based permissions
-  - Set to `"abac"` if using attribute-based conditions in your policies
-  - Set to `"rebac"` if using relationship-based or instance-level permissions
-- `enableAutoSync` if `true`, the extension will perform data ingestion by automatically syncing created/updated/deleted Prisma records to Permit.io as resource instances (including their attributes).
-This ensures Permit's data is up-to-date for permission checks.
-This is especially important for ReBAC scenarios where relationships between resources are used for permission decisions.
-Requires `enableAutomaticChecks: true`.
+- `enableResourceSync` (default: `false`): If `true`, the extension will automatically sync resource instances (entity IDs) with Permit.io during create/update/delete operations.
+This is essential for relationship-based access control (ReBAC) where permissions are assigned to specific resource instances.

+- `enableAttributeSync` (default: `false`): If `true`, the extension will automatically sync resource attributes with Permit.io.
+This is important for attribute-based access control (ABAC) where permissions depend on resource properties.

 - `enableDataFiltering` if `true`, enables pre-fetch filtering where read queries (find, findMany) are automatically modified to include only records the active user is permitted to access.
 The extension adds an `id IN (...)` clause to your queries before they reach the database.
 If `false`, you can still manually filter using the provided `filterQueryResults` method.
 Requires `enableAutomaticChecks: true`.

 **Recommended configurations:**

-- For RBAC: `{ accessControlModel: "rbac", enableAutomaticChecks: true }`
+- For RBAC: `{ enableAutomaticChecks: true }`
-- For ABAC: `{ accessControlModel: "abac", enableAutomaticChecks: true, enableAutoSync: true }`
+- For ABAC: `{ enableAutomaticChecks: true, enableAttributeSync: true }`
-- For ReBAC: `{ accessControlModel: "rebac", enableAutomaticChecks: true, enableAutoSync: true, enableDataFiltering: true }`
+- For ReBAC: `{ enableAutomaticChecks: true, enableResourceSync: true, enableDataFiltering: true }`
+- For combined models: `{ enableAutomaticChecks: true, enableResourceSync: true, enableAttributeSync: true, enableDataFiltering: true }`

 ---

 ### Additional Configuration Options